Skip to main content

 Creating a resource tree

-With each new resource, you need a resource tree to store ownership details.
-This merkle tree store and verify the ownership of resources.
+With each new (compressed) resource, you need a resource tree to store ownership details.
+This merkle tree stores and verifies the ownership of resources.

 const {